 More fires, larger fires, and hotter fires create more drastic changes in habitat than normal.
 Larger expanses of uniform burned areas that normally have mosaics of islands of unburned forest or lower intensity burns offer less suitable habitat for most wildlife species.
 Less available suitable habitat results in higher stress/lower populations or replacement of natural food sources for unnatural ones and increased likelihood of conflict with humans.

 The local economy may be impacted through decreased tourism.
 Wild land fires with the smoky air obscuring vistas and irritating nostrils and lungs are not a draw for tourists.
 Hundreds of acres of blackened stumps and charred ground is not what people want to experience for their vacation.
 More frequent and severe fires will have an impact on the tourism industry that so many businesses and people count on in this area.
-Reduced populations of wildlife would have an impact on tourism.
+Reduced populations of wildlife would also have an impact on tourism.
 Changes in wildlife populations and habitat will affect hunter success and participation and thereby affect tribal members economically as well as their traditional practices.
 How much of an impact these changes might have is difficult to predict.

 Some insects like ticks respond favorably to increases in annual temperature.
 Ticks can be vectors of wildlife disease as well as cause general poor condition in wildlife leaving them more susceptible to health problems.

 Ultimately the Blackfeet Tribal Business Council as the governing body of the Blackfeet Nation is responsible for managing wildlife and habitat on much of the land within the boundaries of the Blackfeet Reservation.
 Within the Tribal government the Blackfeet Fish & Wildlife Dept. is responsible for wildlife management.
 Wildlife habitat must be considered in plans and actions of the Forestry, Oil and Gas, Environmental, Solid Waste, Water Resources, and Land Departments.
 The Bureau of Indian Affairs is responsible for managing much of the wildlife habitat on trust land.
-Outside of the reservation boundaries, that management responsibility belongs to the National Park Service, the U. S. Forest Service, Bureau of Land Management, Montana Fish, Wildlife, and Parks, Montana Department of Natural Resources and Conservation, Bureau of Reclamation, U. S. Fish and Wildlife Service, and various provincial and Crown agencies in Canada.
+Outside of the boundaries of the Blackfeet Nation, that management responsibility belongs to the National Park Service, the U. S. Forest Service, Bureau of Land Management, Montana Fish, Wildlife, and Parks, Montana Department of Natural Resources and Conservation, Bureau of Reclamation, U. S. Fish and Wildlife Service, and various provincial and Crown agencies in Canada.

-1) Maintain wildlife populations and habitat and limit disturbance in the face of changing climatic conditions.
+1) Maintain wildlife populations and habitat and limit disturbance in the face of changing climatic conditions

 The priority is medium-high.